 A. Class Assignments: There will be outside and inside class assignments.
-Weekly assignments will be posted to the UTD CareerWorks Resource Library at the appropriate time.

 Course documents can be printed or saved to your computer.
 All work must be typed unless told otherwise, using one-inch margins, double-spaced, with 12-14 font.
 Assignments will be evaluated on content, quality, neatness, punctuation, spelling, grammar, and participation.